View David Buri's Obituary on journaltimes.com and share memories

 FRANKSVILLE - David Lee Buri, age 72, joined his son, sisters, parents and some great friends in heaven on May 31, 2019.

 A celebration of Dave's Life will be held on Saturday, June 8th, 4:00pm, at Draeger-Langendorf Funeral Home & Crematory, 4600 County Line Rd.
 Visitation will be from 1:00pm until the time of the service.
-Please see tomorrow's newspaper or the funeral home website for the full obituary.
+Please see the funeral home website for the full obituary.

 In lieu of flowers, donations in memory of Dave may be made to The or The .